abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/keycloak/keycloak_flask_oauth_usecase.md

 ![Keycloak Create Realm page showing the configuration of the demo-realm on the Azure Cobalt 100 Arm64 virtual machine before creating the new authentication realm.#center](images/create-realm.png "Keycloak Create Realm configuration page")

 ## Create a User
+Create a dedicated realm for the Flask OAuth2 demo application.

 Navigate:

 ```text